 - All trips will begin at Camp Echo, with bus transportation provided from the McGaw YMCA in Evanston.
 All travel and food expenses are included in the cost of the trip, including airfare for Cascades Backpacking.

 Click below to learn more about Camp Echo’s Adventure Trip opportunities:

 This trip is great for rising 8th graders who have already completed the Trailblazers I trip (North Manitou Island and Manistee River) or have other camping experiences.

 Trailblazers II will end a day early directly in Evanston.

 When campers arrive to Echo on the first day, they begin by reviewing backpacking skills– packing a multiday pack, hiking with loaded packs, fitting boots, and packing out food and gear from our trip center.
 After fully preparing the group leaves camp on their journey to Porcupine Mountain State park in Michigan’s Upper Peninsula.

-The next 8 days are spent “on trail.”
+The group heads for Minnesota on Tuesday and begins paddling in the Boundary Waters on Wednesday.
+The next week is spent “on trail.”
 By day, participants experience the beauty of waterfalls, rock cliffs, and abundant wildlife including bald eagles and moose.
 At night, the group enjoys incredible sunsets, dinner around a campfire, and falling asleep beneath a blanket of stars.
-On the second Thursday of their session, participants bid farewell to the Boundary Waters and begin their drive home.
-On the final Friday of their session, the group returns to the McGaw YMCA in the late morning where a parent or guardian will need to meet them for pickups.
+The group will then get off the water and start their journey home.

 Click on the slides below for more information related to leadership, safety, and physical preparedness for adventure trips!